New Jersey Turnpike: 1990s to present

 In late October 2015, the southbound inner roadway exit ramp at exit 7A was closed to make repairs to the overpass crossing over the truck lanes.
-Steel plates beneath the deck of the exit ramp overpass "were not built to specification" when it was originally constructed.
-The ramp was reopened in late November 2015.
+Steel plates beneath the deck of the exit ramp overpass "were not built to specification" when it was originally constructed, and to avoid premature replacement in the future, the ramps were repaired.
+These repairs were completed in late November 2015.